• Skip to primary navigation

 Instructions

-• Preferment: Stir together the yeast water and flour in a small bowl.
-Cover and let stand at room temperature until doubled.
+• Preferment, if using: Stir together the Yeast Water and flour in a small bowl.
+Cover and let stand at room temperature or warm place (ideally at least 72F) until doubled.
 Usually 12 hours.
 If you are not ready to make the final dough once it has doubled, refrigerate the preferment up to 48 hours.
 Let come to room temperature before using.
 It can be used cold, but may slow the final dough rising.

-• If you using the preferment, add now with the salt.
-Or without preferment just sprinkle the salt on top and start mixing.
+• If you using, add the preferment now with the salt.
+Without preferment just sprinkle the salt on top and start mixing.
 Mix well with hands, lifting and folding the dough, and pinching across the dough into smaller pieces then folding it over itself.
 In 2-3 minutes the dough will start to have tension.
 Just be sure the preferment and salt are mixed in.
 See links below for mixing and shaping demos.
 OR, mix in stand mixer with dough hook, which is the method Brooke uses.

 With Preferment: Expect 5-8 hours depending on kitchen temperature.
 Ideal proofing room temperature is 75-78F.